SolomonAyuba/computer-programming-i/README.md

 Department: Data Science

-NB: This project was initiated using Jetbrain's CLion IDE.
-An open-source IDE of JetBrains (https://www.jetbrains.com/clion/).
+NB: This project was initiated using JetBrains' CLion IDE, an open-source IDE of JetBrains (https://www.jetbrains.com/clion/).